-Remove the steaks to a wire rack placed in a rimmed baking sheet.
-Season with salt and pepper.
+Remove the steaks to a wire rack placed on a rimmed baking sheet.
+Season steaks on both sides with salt and pepper.
 The wire rack allows the hot air to circulate around the steaks cooking them evenly.

-Place the baking rack in an oven that has been heated to 275˚F and cook to the desired doneness.
+Place the baking rack, baking sheet, and steaks into an oven that has been heated to 275˚F and cook to the desired doneness.

 For the most part, my friends prefer their steaks rare so I start checking the temperature of the steaks with an instant-read thermometer at 15 minutes and found that 18 minutes is the perfect amount of time to pull them.
 The thickness of the steaks as well as the doneness preferences of your family and friends will have an impact on the timing.

 Not sure how to determine which temp for which doneness request?
 No worries, I’ve got you covered.